Mansimishra19/PrepEasy/README.md

 1. Build the application: `npm run build`
 2. Start production server: `npm run start`
 3. Configure your hosting provider with the built files

-## Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Commit your changes: `git commit -am 'Add feature'`
-4. Push to the branch: `git push origin feature-name`
-5. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Support